ataur39n-sharif/realtime-chat-by-appsync/README.md

 ## 🎯 Usage

-### Switching Users
+### Authentication
-Use the user dropdown in the header to switch between different test users:
-- Alice Johnson
-- Bob Smith
-- Carol Davis
-- David Wilson
+1. Navigate to the login page
+2. Enter your credentials to authenticate
+3. The system will store your JWT token securely in cookies
+4. Access boards and messaging features after authentication

-### Switching Teams/Boards
+### Board Management
-Use the team dropdown to switch between different teams:
-- Development
-- Design
-- Marketing
-- General
+- View all available boards on the main dashboard
+- Click on a board to enter its chat interface
+- Board URLs include the board type for proper navigation
+- Each board maintains its own message history

-### Sending Messages
+### Messaging
+1. Select a board from the dashboard
-1. Type your message in the input field at the bottom
+2. Type your message in the input field at the bottom
-2. Press Enter or click the Send button
+3. Press Enter or click the Send button
-3. Messages appear in real-time for all users in the same team
+4. Messages appear in real-time with sender information (name and avatar)
+5. All messages are persisted and retrieved from AWS AppSync

+### Board Navigation
+- Use the breadcrumb navigation to return to the boards list
+- Board names are dynamically loaded and displayed
+- Each board maintains its own conversation thread

 ## 🏗️ Project Structure

 ```
 src/
 ├── app/
+│   ├── auth/
+│   │   └── page.tsx         # Authentication page
+│   ├── board/
+│   │   └── [id]/
+│   │       └── page.tsx     # Dynamic board page
+│   ├── boards/
+│   │   └── page.tsx         # Boards dashboard
 │   ├── globals.css          # Global styles and Tailwind CSS
 │   ├── layout.tsx           # Root layout component
-│   └── page.tsx             # Main chat page component
+│   └── page.tsx             # Landing page
 ├── components/
+│   ├── board-chat-interface.tsx  # Main chat interface component
 │   └── ui/                  # Shadcn UI components
-├── data/
-│   └── dummy-data.ts        # Test data for users and teams
 ├── lib/
+│   ├── actions/
+│   │   └── auth-actions.ts  # Authentication actions
 │   ├── appsync.ts          # AWS AppSync configuration
 │   ├── graphql.ts          # GraphQL queries and mutations
 │   ├── types.ts            # TypeScript type definitions
 │   └── utils.ts            # Utility functions
+├── graphql/
+│   ├── board.gql           # Board-related GraphQL operations
+│   └── message.gql         # Message-related GraphQL operations
 ```

 ## 🔧 Available Scripts